-Stroll this lakeside neighbourhood for its rich history, frosty views and proximity to restaurants offering Polish classics like perogies and borscht.
+Stroll this lakeside neighbourhood for its rich history, frosty views and Polish classic eats like perogies and borscht.

 Although its boardwalk café is closed in winter, Sunnyside Pavilion is worth a visit to drink in the architectural beauty of its Art Deco exterior.
 Its striking design is by Alfred Chapman, who also designed the distinguished Princes’ Gates entrance to Exhibition Place.

 Your wintery walk may stir up an appetite for carbs, so walk to Roncesvalles Avenue’s Café Polonez for a plate of soul-satiating perogies.
 This local favourite has been serving up homemade Polish classics for more than 30 years, so you can trust their perogies, borscht and goulash are legit.